fernancode/gas_dynamics/docs/shocks/gas_dynamics.shocks.examples.rst

    >>> p2_p1_shock
    13.021517060503747

-A normal shock at the exit is way too strong of a compresion process, so we conclude an oblique shock forms outside of the nozzle.
-We finish by determining the angle and the deflection of the streamline across the shock as well as the mach number of the turned flow.
+A normal shock at the exit is way too strong of a compresion process, as the product of `pressure_ratio_normal_shock` and the stagnation pressure ratio (0.014) is greater than our operating pressure ratio (0.003).
+We conclude an oblique shock forms outside of the nozzle and finish by determining the angle and the deflection of the streamline across the shock as well as the mach number of the turned flow.

 .. code-block:: python